JVVladimir/MockService/README.md

         }]
       delay: 2s
 ```
-Service also supports similar config file in json.
+Service also supports similar config file in json format.

+With ***{}*** you can specify path variables in URI.
+Moreover, you can specify return body, headers or status code.

+Body presents in json format or simple string.
+If body will not specify, so server return 200 OK answer.

+Service supplies to return custom success codes (by default is 200) or error code with description message.

+You have opportunity to set delay in seconds or milliseconds before response will send back.